Model-independent search for neutrino sources with the ANTARES neutrino telescope: Results

 \subsection{ANTARES}

 Using the methods described in Sections \ref{sec:updown} and \ref{sec:selectfit}, the evaluation of the ANTARES data from 2007 to 2012 results in 13283 candidates for charged current muon neutrino events, with an expected number of background neutrinos of $13078\pm362$ (statistical error) from interactions of cosmic rays in the atmosphere.
-Applying the multiscale search method described in Section \ref{sec:multiscale} yields the result shown in Figure~\ref{fig:resultANTARES}.
+This corresponds to a background expectation of $0.634$ neutrino candidates$/\text{degree}^2$.
+The multiscale search method described in Section \ref{sec:multiscale} yields the result shown in Figure~\ref{fig:resultANTARES}.
 Using the higher segmentation threshold $\beta = 1.11$, no cluster with a significance above $0.8\sigma$ has been found.
 With $\beta = 0.75$ a very large structure is found.
 After accounting for all known systematic effects, the large structure, called ``the cluster'' from here on, has a post-trial significance of $2.5\sigma$.
-Its size is 13312 connected gridpoints, equivalent to about 3328 degree$^{2}$ or 8\% of the sky.
+The investigation of the systematic effects can be found in \cite{geisselsoeder:phdARXIV}.
+The size of the cluster is 13312 connected grid points, equivalent to about 3328\,degree$^{2}$ or 8\% of the sky.

+The region contains about 200~events in addition to the about 2100~events expected from background.
+This corresponds to an excess of $0.06\pm0.015$ neutrino candidates$/\text{degree}^2$.
+These numbers are derived assuming no subclustering within the cluster.
+Any subclustering (e.g.\ by embedded smaller clusters) would result in the same significance for a smaller average neutrino excess density.
+This localized event excess would not have been noticed by the two-point correlation analysis \cite{antares:2pt} nor the point source analysis and does not violate the existing bounds and observations from ANTARES and Icecube on the astrophysical diffuse flux.

 Even if not significant on its own, this structure constitutes an interesting feature in the data which is worth further studies.
 It can be noted that the cluster contains the Galactic Centre, which is located in the centre of the presented skymaps in galactic coordinates.
 More details on the inner structure of these clusters can be seen in Figure~\ref{fig:detailedANTARES}, which shows the result of the summation of all scales before the segmentations.
 It should be noted that with the limited available statistics, random fluctuations do influence the results.